0.1 FAA「パイロットの航空知識ハンドブック(Pilot's Handbook of Aeronautical Knowledge)」と日英対訳ノート

 2.9 (1) Success or Failure

-Normally, soon after parking at the airport, success or failure is to be determined.
-If I pass the checkride, the examiner will offer to shake hands.
-Apparently, I seemed to pass, but the examiner looked in a bad mood because of the checkride took more time than expected due to several times S-Turn and going around, etc.
+Normally, soon after parking at the airport, the result—success or failure—is revealed.
+If you pass the checkride, the examiner will offer a handshake.
+Apparently, I had passed, but the examiner seemed in a bad mood because the checkride had taken longer than expected, with several S-turns and go-arounds.

-In Japan, we call “pilot” to those who fly commercially while in USA even a PPL holder is called “pilot,” which is interesting.
+In Japan, we usually reserve the word “pilot” for someone who flies commercially.
+In the U.S., even a PPL holder is called a “pilot,” which I find fascinating.

-People around me were hesitating to ask me the result as they also didn’t expect my one time success.
-So, they asked me several days later holding back a bit.
-So kind! (continued)
+People around me hesitated to ask about the result—they probably didn’t expect me to pass.
+A few days later, they asked gently, holding back a bit.
+So kind! (continued…)

-For a while, I was daydreaming (or morning-dreaming?) and seeing the runway, aircraft, and airport over the fence.
-The sun was shining through a break in the clouds with beautiful colors.
-I was expected fly home in a few days.
-But I wished I could stay there and keep flying, except for airworks.
-LOL (continued)
+For a while, I just daydreamed, watching the runway, planes, and the airport beyond the fence.
+Sunlight broke through the clouds, painting the sky with beautiful colors.
+I was supposed to fly home in a few days, but I wished I could stay and keep flying every day—well, except for the occasional airwork, LOL.

 1.9(1)試験の結果